mzrimsek/server-config/README.md

 1. Set up the Docker container on a host machine accessible by the cluster
 2. Use the provided `nonHostedTraefikRoute.yaml` k3s deployment to create a service that routes traffic to the container

-I use unRAID for my NAS OS and adjusted the web UI port to live on 55080 instead of 80 so Traefik could bind control 80 on that machine
+I use unRAID for my NAS OS and adjusted the web UI port to live on 55080 instead of 80 so Traefik could bind to and control port 80 on that machine